What Are Installment Loans and How Do They Work?

 What is an Installment Loan?

 When making a large purchase, you may find a loan type that talks about making a specific number of payments, often called installments.
 Installments are specifically calculated to cover the cost and interests, and the cost of the payments is often set.
+Additionally, it’s important to understand that revolving credit and installment loans are different than a payday loan, which is essentially a short-term cash advance.

 Most commonly, installment loans can be found with automotive and home loans.
 These loans are displayed in a set payment price, over a specific period of time.
 An example would be paying $800 a month for a total of 30 years, where you know the payment would not change without a contracted change.